AesSedai/delta-gateway/readme.md

+## WARNING ⚠️
+This project is highly experimental and unstable.

 ## Graphql Delta Gateway

 This proof-of-concept was inpired by the desire to change how Hasura subscriptions return their updated result sets to a client.
 By default, with no filtering or limiting, a Hasura subscription will return the entire updated result set to the client regardless of the magnitude of the change.
 When the result set is large, or the objects in question have many properties, this can lead to a lot of additional data being sent unnecessarily to the client.